Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

 This mod should be compatible with every mod out there that doesn't significantly alter the starting locations and scripts of the Enhanced Edition NPCs.
 At present only Pecca's mod "EE_content_tweaks" is known to interfere with this mod in BG:EE.
-This mod will check if it has been installed and refuse to install relevant components if detected.
+This mod will check if it has been installed and refuses to install relevant components if detected.
+This mod is fully compatible with Siege of Dragonspear.
+However, Baeloth will not be affected in the campaign because of his close involvement in a certain event.

 Components